All Episodes

 On the floor, Jim Bunning keeps stating his case.

-It's really hypocritical of the Democratic side of this aisle, passing a pay-go bill.
+It's really hypocritical of the Democratic side of this aisle passing a PAYGO bill.

-What is the pago mean?
+What does the PAYGO mean?

 It means that you pay for the bills as they appear on the floor of the U.S. Senate.